 At the time, Apple said we should expect AirPower to launch in 2018.
-But towards the end of that year the company removed all mention of the product from its website, and fans began to fear it might never see the light of day - until now.
-Apple's 25 Mar press event is hotly tipped to see the launch of AirPower at long last.
+But toward the end of that year the company removed all mention of the product from its website, and fans began to fear it might never see the light of day.
+The AirPower was then a no-show at Apple's 25 March press event.

-For those who are interested in alternatives that are available right now, however, we've rounded up the best wireless iPhone chargers.
+For those who are interested in alternatives to AirPower that are available right now, we've rounded up the best wireless iPhone chargers.

 "Look for the AirPower charger next year," said Phil Schiller, when announcing AirPower in Sept 2017.
-But we are now well into 2019 and the company still hasn't announced a concrete release date, with delays being blamed on practical issues.
+But now, a year and a half later, Apple has cancelled the AirPower project.

-In autumn 2018 things seemed to be at their bleakest.
-Eagle-eyed fans noticed that AirPower was namechecked on (printed) iPhone XR and XS marketing materials, but all mention of the product was pulled from the Apple website when those phones launched.
-It felt like the charger's very existence was up in the air.
+In autumn 2018 all mention of the product was pulled from the Apple website after the iPhone XS and XR phones launched.
+It was a clear indication that the charger's existence was up in the air.

-But now there is cause for optimism.
+However, there were still glimmers of hope.
 At the end of December iOS developer Steve Troughton-Smith tweeted that he had heard Apple had "finally fixed it", and that AirPower could launch "whenever Apple wants".

-And now we hear that AirPower has entered production.
-DigiTimes' supplier sources say a firm named Lite-On Semiconductor "has been shipping GPP [glass passivated package] bridge rectifiers for use in AirPower for over a year", and expect shipments to rise when the charger launches "later in 2019".
+And we had even heard that AirPower had entered production.
+DigiTimes' supplier sources said a firm named Lite-On Semiconductor "has been shipping GPP [glass passivated package] bridge rectifiers for use in AirPower for over a year", and expect shipments to rise when the charger launches "later in 2019".

-A "credible source" has told Hong Kong's ChargerLAB, meanwhile, that Luxshare Precision has started to make the charging pad for Apple and that it will be released soon, and another source says Pegatron has begun production too.
+A "credible source" had told Hong Kong's ChargerLAB, meanwhile, that Luxshare Precision had started to make the charging pad for Apple and that it would be released soon, and another source also said Pegatron had begun production too.

 Breaking: AirPower is finally coming.
 We just learned from credible source in supply chain that the manufacture Luxshare Precision has already started producing Apple AirPower wireless charging pad.
 Luxshare Precision is also the maker of Apple AirPods and USB-C cables. pic.twitter.com/UqgWIAh3sx— ChargerLAB (@chargerlab) 12 January 2019

-We've also had KGI Securities analyst Ming Chi Kuo state that AirPower shipment will "start in the first half of 2019".
+We'd even had KGI Securities analyst Ming Chi Kuo state that AirPower shipment would "start in the first half of 2019".

-When Apple announced AirPower back in 2017 the small print of some marketing materials relating to AirPower availability used the phrase "early 2018", but nothing was announced at the event on 27 March 2018.
-Nor was there a peep about AirPower at WWDC 2018 on 4 June, or on 12 September during the iPhone and Apple Watch event.
+When Apple announced AirPower back in 2017 the small print of some marketing materials relating to AirPower availability used the phrase "early 2018", but nothing was announced in early 2018, or late 2018...

 It's been a series of disappointments.
-Apparently Apple planned a June launch, but this was stymied by "a series of technical hurdles" and "supply-chain challenges", according to a Bloomberg source.
+Apparently Apple originally planned a June 2018 launch, but this was stymied by "a series of technical hurdles" and "supply-chain challenges", according to a Bloomberg source.

-According to AppleToolBox sources in April 2018, Apple has delayed the AirPower due to difficulties producing the product and concerns over AirPods support.
+According to AppleToolBox sources in April 2018, Apple originally delayed the AirPower due to difficulties producing the product and concerns over AirPods support.
 But Apple's biggest issue, they said, was the Apple Watch.

 This has always included Qi charging, but changes to the design of the Series 3 made it incompatible with most non-Apple chargers: it has a convex back and chargers are usually flat.
-This design means third-party chargers weren't able to create the connection required to charge - and the same problem exists for the Apple Watch 3 on the AirPower.
-Apparently Apple had not solved this problem as of April 2018, and for all we know may still not have managed to do so.
+This design means third-party chargers weren't able to create the connection required to charge - and the same problem existed for the Apple Watch 3 on the AirPower.

-The other issue flagged by AppleToolBox was the fact that charging AirPods requires an additional purchase of a $69 case.
-Apparently there have been disagreements at Apple as to whether people would pay for a case to enable them to charge their AirPods on an already expensive charger.
+The other issue flagged by AppleToolBox was the requirement that charging AirPods requires an additional purchase of a $69 case.
+Apparently there had been disagreements at Apple as to whether people would pay for a case to enable them to charge their AirPods on an already expensive charger.

-The Bloomberg report claims AirPower is delayed because the engineering team has encountered a number of challenges including ensuring the charger doesn't overheat.
+A Bloomberg report in June 2018 claimed AirPower was delayed because the engineering team had encountered a number of challenges including ensuring the charger doesn't overheat.

-Another issue outlined in that report is related to the placement of sensors on the pad.
-The AirPower will be the first wireless charger to charge three devices at a time.
-It's thought that it is because Apple wants users to be able to place the three devices anywhere on the pad that the design is proving difficult.
+Another issue outlined in that report was related to the placement of sensors on the pad.
+The AirPower was to be the first wireless charger to charge three devices at a time.
+It's thought that it was because Apple wanted users to be able to place the three devices anywhere on the pad that the design was proving difficult.

-Random placement means that the mat requires multiple charging sensors - and not just multiple versions of the same sensor as each type of device requires different sized charging components, suggests Bloomberg's source (from an Apple partner that manufacturers third-party wireless chargers).
+Random placement meant that the mat required multiple charging sensors - and not just multiple versions of the same sensor as each type of device requires different sized charging components, suggested Bloomberg's source (from an Apple partner that manufacturers third-party wireless chargers).

 AirPower design and build

-In terms of design, Apple's AirPower wireless charger doesn't look that different to the plethora of wireless chargers already available.
+In terms of design, Apple's AirPower wireless charger wasn't going to look that different to the plethora of wireless chargers already available.

-Based on the video showcase at Apple's September 2017 keynote, we know that the AirPower is a white mat large enough to accompany three devices (iPhone, Apple Watch and AirPods) at the same time, with a single power lead connected to the wireless charger.
+Based on the video showcase at Apple's September 2017 keynote, we knew that the AirPower was to be a white mat large enough to accompany three devices (iPhone, Apple Watch and AirPods) at the same time, with a single power lead connected to the wireless charger.

-While wireless charging is provided, the wireless charger itself still needs to be plugged in - something that may sound obvious to some, but it's worth pointing out for those new to the world of wireless charging.
+While wireless charging was to be provided, the wireless charger itself still needed to be plugged in - something that may sound obvious to some, but it's worth pointing out for those new to the world of wireless charging.

-The MySmartPrice report mentioned above suggests that due to the 8-7-7 coil configuration required for the wireless charger the AirPower will be thicker than the prototype Apple showed off back in June 2017.
+The MySmartPrice report mentioned above suggests that due to the 8-7-7 coil configuration required for the wireless charger the AirPower would need to be thicker than the prototype Apple showed off back in June 2017.

 AirPower features and spec

-So, what makes Apple's AirPower wireless charger better than anything else on the market?
-First up it's built on the Qi wireless charging standard, although we're not sure at this time whether the AirPower will be compatible with any Qi-enabled device.
+So, what was going to make Apple's AirPower wireless charger better than anything else on the market?
+First up it was to be built on the Qi wireless charging standard.

-Apple has filed a patent for a wireless charging device that could give us an insight to some other features it could offer, via AppleWorldToday (January 2018).
-The patent suggests that the device could also transmit wireless power signals to a wireless power receiving electronic device, which could pave the way for true wireless charging - as in charging over the air, rather than via conduction when placed on a mat.
+Apple had filed a patent for a wireless charging device, via AppleWorldToday (January 2018), that suggested that the device could also transmit wireless power signals to a wireless power receiving electronic device, which could pave the way for true wireless charging - as in charging over the air, rather than via conduction when placed on a mat.

-AirPower is expected to have the ability to intelligently manage the charging system by allowing all compatible devices to 'communicate' between each other.
+AirPower was expected to have the ability to intelligently manage the charging system by allowing all compatible devices to 'communicate' between each other.

-This Bloomberg report (June 2018) claims that AirPower will include a custom Apple chip running iOS that will conduct on-device power management and pairing with devices.
+A Bloomberg report (from June 2018) claimed that AirPower would include a custom Apple chip running iOS that would conduct on-device power management and pairing with devices.

 "The system has a great interface.
 They intelligently work together and communicate with each other to manage the charging through one more efficient charging system.
 This is not possible with current standards but our team knows how to do this," Tim Cook said on stage at the event.

-That means that if you're charging both your AirPods and iPhone 8 on the AirPower, the devices should communicate with each other and 'decide' how much power each device requires.
+That means that if you were charging both your AirPods and iPhone 8 on the AirPower, the devices would communicate with each other and 'decide' how much power each device requires.

-The current charge of all devices on the AirPower mat will also be displayed on the iPhone if it's also on charge, another feature not offered by other wireless chargers.
+The current charge of all devices on the AirPower mat was also to be displayed on the iPhone if it's also on charge, another feature not offered by other wireless chargers.